Charles Stewart (Northern Ireland politician): Career

 Stewart was elected for the Queen's University of Belfast at the 1958 Northern Ireland general election.
 Independent politician Eileen M. Hickey, known for her Irish nationalist sympathies, had chosen not to contest the election.

 Stewart retained his seat at the 1962 general election and was returned unopposed in 1965.
 He resigned in October 1966.

-Following his resignation, Stewart was active as a magistrate into the 1970s and had been appointed Chief Justice of Cameroon.
+Following his resignation, Stewart was active as a magistrate into the 1970s and had been appointed Chief Justice of Cameroon in 1966 but quit his post in 1967.

+Stewart died in 1985 at the age of 72.